Using the Nginx add_header Directive

 service nginx reload

-Additionally, you can also use cURL to check wether the custom header is being returned.
-Check out our Popular cURL examples article for a list of ways to use cURL.
+Additionally, you can also use curl to check wether the custom header is being returned.
+Check out some popular curl examples for a list of ways to use curl.
 To check a particular URL's headers use the following command.

 X-Powered-By: PHP/5.5.9-1ubuntu4.17 to identify which version of PHP and Ubuntu your server is running.

 Additionally, if you are using a CDN, you may have noticed a response header such as

 X-Cache: MISS.
 These custom headers are used for informational purposes so that the client knows wether the asset was delivered by the cache or not.

 You can also define specific headers to be used solely for certain files or folders.
 For example, if you do not want to cache a particular file, you can use a location block to define the file's location and use the following